MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-disable-ie11.md

 # Disable Internet Explorer 11

-This article describes how to disable Internet Explorer 11 in your environment.
+This article describes how to disable Internet Explorer 11 as a standalone browser in your environment.

 > [!NOTE]
 > This article applies to Microsoft Edge version 77 or later.